 Are Potatoes Gluten Free?

-You can also buy gluten free potato flour to create gluten free baked goods.
+Gluten free potato flour can be used to create gluten-free baked goods.

-Note: potato flour is made of dehydrated whole potatoes, while potato starch is just the starchy (carbohydrate) part of the potato.
-Both products can be used in gluten free baking, but they serve different functions.
-Don’t get confused when reading a recipe that calls for one and use the other instead; they are not interchangeable.
+Note: Potato flour is made with dehydrated potatoes.
+Potato starch is only the starchy (carbohydrate) part of the potato.
+Both products can be used in gluten-free baking, but they have different functions.
+Pay attention to which one a recipe calls for because they are not interchangeable.

-And here is gluten free potato starch from the same company, also well reviewed.
-Click on the image, or the link, for a good price.
+The gluten-free potato starch below is from the same company and also gets good reviews.
+Click on the image, or the link, for a good price:

-Sometimes processed potato foods, like potato chips, are not gluten free, and often they contain questionable additives, unhealthy oils, etc.
+Sometimes processed potato foods, like potato chips, are not gluten-free.

 Good Inexpensive Potato Tools

 This is the best peeler I’ve used so far; it stays sharp much longer than other peelers I’ve tried.

 Potatoes can be a healthy part of a gluten-free diet.

 Potatoes have a long history of safe human consumption.